 We messaged and agreed it would be a hoot for him to produce and market the 6-suited deck.
 Scott developed the design of the card faces, the pattern for the backs, the face cards, some intro and info cards, and the box.
 SHP Games produced, printed, and marketed Deck6 in the summer of 2016.

-To buy a set of Deck6 cards: www.thegamecrafter.com/games/deck6
+Click to buy a set of Deck6 cards from SHP Games

 Magic Orthodoxy is a review site by David, a magician and card collector for over 20 years.
 He created a YouTube channel in 2013 when a friend asked him to review a deck, and he's been doing it ever since.
 In 2017, David reviewed Deck6 (unfortunately, he speaks as if I produced and marketed Deck6 - that was Scott Davis.
 I was the concept designer.)